boltops-tools/pipedream/docs/_docs/dsl/pipeline/prefix-and-suffix.md

 end
 ```

-So Example 2 and Examle 3 are equivalent.
+So Example 2 and Example 3 are equivalent.

 {% include prev_next.md %}